lprakashv/notes/book/spring/spring-cloud-1-distributed-config.md

 # Distributed Config

-Configuration in a non-distributed to distributed explodes really rapidly, from a handlful of configuration files to many-many ones.

 We can still live with configuration management tools like Puppet, Chef etc. But there are issues with typical configuration management:

 - __Deployment oriented:__ Need to kick-off deployments even for small or temporary changes.
-- __Push-based is usally not dynamic enough:__ Won't work in cloud environment, as we need to keep track of all the newly spun up instances and push to those as well.
+- __Push-based is usually not dynamic enough:__ Won't work in cloud environment, as we need to keep track of all the newly spun up instances and push to those as well.
 - __Pull-based adds latency with temporal polling:__ Usually works on polling mechanism, which adds time-interval latency.

 __Configuration Server__ can solve our problems!